NDevTK/infra/doc/users/services/commit_queue/index.md

     TBR=<username>

 This stands for "to be reviewed".
 If a change has a TBR line with a valid reviewer, the CQ will skip checks for LGTMs.
-See [guidelines][guidelines] of when it's acceptable to use this.
+See [guidelines] of when it's acceptable to use this.

     NOPRESUBMIT=true